MStart/breadbot/README.md

 ## Overview
 * Bread Bot is a pure-Python, pure-text chatterbot.
 The aim is to build a fast speed, short text message QA system.
   * Why Python: For platform independence and fast development.
-  * Why text only: Text can express anything, and easily to be processed, and fast to be translated.
-That's why only text message is supported.
+  * Why text only: Text can express anything, easily to be processed, fast to be translated.
+That's why we only use text message for Bread Bot.

 ## Setup
 * Install